wasabepeanut/verkkoon-tunkeutuminen_kurssi/h6 WiFi.md

 I proceeded to download the folder for VirtualBox from the [Proton Drive link](https://drive.proton.me/urls/Q4WPB23W7R#Qk4nxMH8Q4oQ) (since I am using VBox).

-After the download was complete I double clicked the ".ova" file in the folder and imported the file to VirtualBox.
+After the download was complete I double clicked the ".ova" file in the folder and imported the file to VirtualBox with default settings.